l7mp/learning-go/99-labs/04-immutability/README.md

    - call the `db.setBalance(t.Sender, t.Amount)` *in an infinite loop until it succeeds without an error* to remove `t.Amount` from the balance of `t.Sender`,
    - call the `db.setBalance(t.Receiver, -t.Amount)` *in an infinite loop until it succeeds without an error* to add `t.Amount` to the balance of `t.Receiver`.

-   Calling the `setBalance` function in an infinite loop is necessary at this point, since it is completely normal for the `put` call after the `get` to fail due to a version mismatch (this is the price we pay for using a retriable *idempotent* API).
+   Calling the `setBalance` function in an infinite loop is necessary at this point, since it is completely normal for the `put` call after the `get` to fail due to a version mismatch (this is the price we pay for using a *loosely coupled idempotent* API).
 Later, we will implement some simple *resilience* patterns to make this more robust.

    > **Warning**
    >